-If a UE is configured by higher layers with parameter SlotFormatIndicator, the UE is provided with a SFI-RNTI by higher layer parameter sfi-RNTI and with a payload size of DCI format 2_0 by higher layer parameter dci-PayloadSize.
+If a UE is configured by higher layers with parameter SlotFormatIndicator, the UE is provided a SFI-RNTI by sfi-RNTI and with a payload size of DCI format 2_0 by dci-PayloadSize.

-The UE is also provided in one or more serving cells with a configuration for a search space set and a corresponding control resource set for monitoring PDCCH candidates for DCI format 2_0 with a CCE aggregation level of CCEs as described in Subclause 10.1.
-The PDCCH candidates are the first PDCCH candidates for CCE aggregation level for search space set in control resource set .
+The UE is also provided in one or more serving cells with a configuration for a search space set and a corresponding CORESET for monitoring PDCCH candidates for DCI format 2_0 with a CCE aggregation level of CCEs as described in Subclause 10.1.
+The PDCCH candidates are the first PDCCH candidates for CCE aggregation level for search space set in CORESET .